-- 1. To make student aware about organization, features of organization & organizational structure. - 2.
+- Objectives: - 1.
+To make student aware about organization, features of organization & organizational structure. - 2.
 To make student understand how information system impact organizations and business firms - 3.
 To introduce to student primary organizational applications like OLAP, TPS - 4.
 To introduce to student higher organizational applications like ECM, ERP, supply chain management, decision support system - 5.
-To make student realize importance of data visualization and its applications

-- 1. Can describe features of modern organizational structure - 2.
+To make student realize importance of data visualization and its applications - Outcomes: After completing this unit, student - - 1.
+Can describe features of modern organizational structure - 2.
 Can explain with case studies how organization and information system are influencing each other in contemporary business practices - 3.
 Can explain with case studies primary applications of information system in a typical modern business - 4.
 Can explain with case studies higher applications of information system in a typical modern business - 5.
 Can list various commercial tools/ software available for data visualization

-What is an organization, features of organizations, organizational structure, doing business in digital economy, organizations and information systems, how information systems impact organizational practices, OLAP, TPS, enterprise content management, introduction to ERP and supply chain management, introduction to decision support systems, data visualization
+What is an organization, features of organizations, organizational structure, doing business in digital economy, organizations, and information systems, how information systems impact organizational practices, OLAP, TPS, enterprise content management, introduction to ERP and supply chain management, introduction to decision support systems, data visualization?

-Questions based upon block diagram and descriptive questions to ensure understanding of what is an organization, features of organizations, organizational structure, doing business in digital economy, organizational responses and IT support, how information system impact organizations and business firms, primary and higher organizational applications of information system
+Questions based upon block diagram and descriptive questions to ensure understanding organization, features of organizations, organizational structure, responses and IT support, impact on organizations and business firms, primary and higher organizational applications of information system